zeionara/flask-swagger-ui/README.md

 # flask-swagger-ui

 Simple Flask blueprint for adding [Swagger UI](https://github.com/swagger-api/swagger-ui) to your flask application.
+This version supports `LIST` as a custom http method.

 Included Swagger UI version: 4.11.1.